 A majority of the enrolled patients were male (65%), 88% had a clear-cell histology, and 80% of the patients had prior nephrectomy.
 Twenty-one percent had favorable disease by International mRCC Database Consortium (IMDC) risk standards, 57% had intermediate IMDC risk, and 22% had poor-risk disease.
 Sixteen patients (20%) had received antibiotics up to 1 month prior to starting treatment with immunotherapy, including mostly beta-lactamases or fluoroquinolones.

 At a median follow-up of 6 months, overall survival (OS) results were not yet able to be reached in the overall population, but a negative trend was already noted for patients who received prior antibiotics.
-The objective response rate also favored patients who had not received antibiotics
+The objective response rate also favored patients who had not received antibiotics.

-In a subgroup of 62 patients who were treated with nivolumab (Opdivo) monotherapy, patients who had not taken antibiotics showed a greater PFS rate, which also achieved statistical significance
+In a subgroup of 62 patients who were treated with nivolumab (Opdivo) monotherapy, patients who had not taken antibiotics showed a greater PFS rate, which also achieved statistical significance.
+OS in the nivolumab monotherapy subgroup was also significantly higher in patients who had not taken recent antibiotics.

-.
+In a subgroup of 62 patients who were treated with nivolumab (Opdivo) monotherapy, patients who had not taken antibiotics showed a greater PFS rate, which also achieved statistical significance.
 OS in the nivolumab monotherapy subgroup was also significantly higher in patients who had not taken recent antibiotics.

 “Derosa shows that antibiotic therapy may have a direct impact on how well the PD-1 inhibitor nivolumab works in patients with kidney cancer,” said Sumanta K. Pal, MD, who moderated the presentation.